-The SENDCo must keep detailed records, whether electronically or in hard copy paper format, of all the essential information on file.
-This includes a copy of the candidate's approved application, appropriate evidence of need (where required) and a signed candidate personal data consent form for inspection by the JCQ Centre Inspection Service.
+The SENDCo must keep detailed records for inspection purposes, whether electronically or in hard copy paper format, of all the essential information on file.
+This includes a signed candidate personal data consent form; a completed Data protection confirmation by the examinations officer or SENCo form; a copy of the candidate's approved application; appropriate evidence of need, evidence of the assessor's qualification.
 (AA 8.6)